-A geological or petroleum technician attempts to discover valuable resources by analyzing geological samples of minerals and soil.
-They support engineers and scientists in extracting and exploring natural sources like crude oil, minerals, and the detection of natural gas.
+A geological or petroleum technician attempts to discover valuable resources.
+They do this by analyzing geological samples of minerals and soil.
+Additionally, they support others to extract and explore natural sources like crude oil, minerals, and natural gas.
 Geological technicians indicate the potential for exploration to determine chemical or physical properties and test geological samples to check if they meet required quality standards.
-Watch a video and learn what a Geological or Petroleum Technician does:
+Next, watch a video and learn more about this career field.

 How to Become a Geological or Petroleum Technician